 Roll charts and holders are highly recommended and charts are included with the shared group expense for use on the ride day(s) or can be purchased separately by club members for use at any other time if you can’t join us on the scheduled ride day.

-The cost of the shared group expense amenities and roll charts are specific to each ride.
 We use PayPal to make it easy to sign -up.
 (You do not to be a PayPal subscriber to use PayPal)

 Weather Cancellations and Refunds:

 Our rides are all-weather.
 If two or more riders participate the ride will not be cancelled, regardless of weather conditions, and refunds will not be given for shared group expense amenities nor will they be transferred to another ride or rider.